geotrev/undernet/README.md

 # Undernet

-A powerful, configuration-first front-end framework.

-## In the box
+A modular front-end component library for modern web development.

 The framework features:

 - Layout utilities including a flex grid and spacing classes
 - CSS styling for common elements: forms, buttons, headers, etc
-- Interactive components using JS: modals, accordions, and dropdowns
+- Common interactive components using JS: modals, accordions, and dropdowns
 - Powerful configuration options for all of the above.

 ## Easy setup